compulim/generator-azure-web-app/README.md

 To deploy to Azure, please click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/), or refer to this [article](https://azure.microsoft.com/en-us/documentation/articles/app-service-continous-deployment/).

-To run Webpack on Azure, we prepared a [custom deployment script](https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script) (a.k.a. `deploy.cmd`).
+To run Webpack on Azure, we prepared a [custom deployment script](https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script) for Project Kudu.

 * Copy source files to temporary folder (under `D:\local\Temp\`)
 * Build the project (by running `npm install`)